Tommy Edman Preview, Player Props: Cardinals vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.5 K/9 to pace the league.
+- The Braves pitching staff ranks first in the league with a collective 9.6 strikeouts per nine innings.

-- The Braves' 3.84 team ERA ranks fourth among all MLB pitching staffs.
+- The Braves have the fifth-ranked team ERA across all MLB pitching staffs (3.88).

-- Braves pitchers combine to allow 145 home runs (1.1 per game), the second-fewest in the league.
+- Braves pitchers combine to allow 149 home runs (1.1 per game), the third-fewest in baseball.

-- The right-hander's most recent appearance came on Friday against the Los Angeles Dodgers, when he threw six innings, surrendering four earned runs while allowing four hits.
+- In his last appearance on Saturday against the Los Angeles Dodgers, the lefty went seven scoreless innings while surrendering three hits.

+- The 29-year-old has a 2.52 ERA and 9.3 strikeouts per nine innings in 11 games this season, while allowing a batting average of .250 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.